Keith Scott (musician): Musical style and influence

 Writing for Premier Guitar, Nashville bassist and producer Victor Brodén wrote:

 "Keith Scott [...] is an endless source of inspiration for me.
 His solos are immediate.
 And anyone is able to sing them after just one or two listens.
 He plays the most simple, hooky, major-scale melodies, mixes them with a little blues to make them slightly dirty, and then finishes it all off with a right-hand attack and intent that floors me.
 I try to craft my bass lines like Keith crafts guitar solos."

+Notably among his admirers was Eddie Van Halen, who held Scott in particularly high regard.
+While presenting guitarist, rock journalist and author Joe Matera's book "Louder Than Words: Beyond the Backstage Pass" (2024), the author identified as all-time favorite guitar solo Scott's in "Native Son" from Bryan Adams' album Into the Fire, Matera said about it:

+“I think that guitar solo, and I’ll stake my reputation, that’s one of the greatest guitar solos ever committed to tape.[...]
+“Because in all the guitar magazines when I write the top-10 guitar solos of all time, it always mentions Stairway to Heaven, Comfortably Numb, but no one ever mentions Native Son by Keith Scott.
+And I think that solo as a guitar player has got everything: taste, melody, style, you name it.
+And I think it’s so overlooked.”

 Instruments and equipment

 Gretsch produced a "Keith Scott Nashville Gold Top" signature guitar, to Scott's specifications.

-Keith mainly uses a Fender Stratocaster when on tour with Bryan Adams though he does change guitars throughout the set.
-In the early to mid-'80s, he used a Gibson Les Paul more and towards the end of the '80s he used a Telecaster on tour.
+Scott mainly uses a Fender Stratocaster when on tour with Bryan Adams though he does change guitars throughout the set.
+In the early to mid-'80s, he mainly used a customized Fender Stratocaster, called "The Beast", equipped with a Seymour Duncan humbucker in the bridge position.
+Towards the end of the '80s he used vintage strats and a Telecaster on tour.
+Keith is currently using his battered 1963 Fender Stratocaster and a Gibson Les Paul Goldtop when on tour.

+He has been using Marshall Plexi and Vox AC-30-style amps since his early days with Adams.

-Keith uses a variety of Boss Pedals as well as an Ibanez Tube Screamer.
+Scott uses a variety of Boss Pedals as well as an Ibanez Tube Screamer.

 Personal life

 Scott resides in San Diego, California.
-He is married and has 2 children.
+He is married and has two children.